top of page

 3 min read

-Price increases from suppliers are inevitable, but they don’t have to catch you off guard or automatically impact your bottom line.
-Suppliers often send out form letters or emails announcing price increases with a set effective date.
-However, you don’t have to accept these increases as a done deal.
-Here’s a step-by-step guide to minimize the impact of a price increase and even turn the situation to your advantage.
+Suppliers often raise prices, but they don’t have to hurt your bottom line.
+Suppliers often send form letters or emails announcing price hikes with a set effective date.
+You don’t have to accept these increases as final.

 Before accepting a price increase, gather as much relevant information as possible.
 This step is critical in making an informed decision and negotiating effectively.